Aimee Stephens: Early life and education

-Aimee Stephens was born on December 7, 1960 in Fayetteville, N.C.
+Aimee Stephens was born on December 7, 1960, in Fayetteville, N.C.
 She graduated from Mars Hill University in 1984 with a degree in religious education and obtained a degree in mortuary science from Fayetteville Technical Community College in 1988.

 R.G. & G.R.
 Harris Funeral Homes Inc. v.
 Equal Employment Opportunity Commission

 Stephens was fired from her job at R.G. & G.R.
 Harris Funeral Home in Garden City in 2013 after she said she would wear appropriate women's business attire at work.
 Stephens started a legal case, arguing that she was protected under Title VII of the federal Civil Rights Act of 1964.
-The funeral home owner argued that since he would have required everyone to dress according to the gender they had been biologically assigned at birth, he hadn't discriminated against her.
-Justice Neil Gorsuch who argued for the LGBTQ+ community acknowledged that "Congress in 1964 likely did not have the LGBTQ community in mind when it banned discrimination based on sex.
+The funeral home owner argued that since he would have required everyone to dress according to the gender they had been biologically assigned at birth, he had not discriminated against her.
+The Supreme Court agreed with Stephens, with Justice Neil Gorsuch acknowledging that "Congress in 1964 likely did not have the LGBTQ community in mind when it banned discrimination based on sex.
 But he said the words of the statute are clear."